Mercedes-Benz GLA 220d - Driven

 Rear seat up, the boot can fit only one suitcase and one small case.
 There's a decent sized hidey hole below the floor over the space-saver spare wheel.
 While it looks big, remember the GLA is still an A-Class, so a small boot isn't surprising.

 the stop start system is easy to live with but as on any car fitted with the system, means the occasional delay in get away.
 The car driven was also reluctant to select reverse quite often.
 Remember Mercedes uses the stalk gear selector with RPD positions only.
+Manual is offered but would anyone outside Europe go that way?

 Twenty different wheel choices range from 17 to 20-inch diameter, but the 18s on the test car still gave sufficient sidewall for the rims to feel reassuringly safe from kerbs.
 Which is too often a problem with big diameter wheels.